afgodwin/ENGRI1120-Fall-2024/_build/html/_sources/chapter-1-dir/material-balances.md

 # Material Balances

 Suppose we have a process producing a critical component in a next-generation battery, a biofuel, or an mRNA vaccine.
 To model this process, we break it into two pieces, a system (where the chemistry or physical change is occurring) and its surroundings (system and surroundings are called the universe).

-The system can be a physical thing, e.g., a [chemical reactor](https://en.wikipedia.org/wiki/Chemical_reactor), a [turbine](https://en.wikipedia.org/wiki/Turbine), a [pump](https://en.wikipedia.org/wiki/Pump), or a separation unit such as a [distillation column](https://en.wikipedia.org/wiki/Fractionating_column) that can exchange mass and energy with its surroundings.
-However, a system can also be logical, e.g., the value of an investment or an opinion about a future price of a commodity.
-For logical systems, we are not exchanging mass or energy with the surroundings but instead are transferring perhaps money, contracts, or information.

-The surrondings are the world around the system.
-Material, energy, information (whatever it is) flows from the surrondings into the system, and from the system back back to the surrondings.
-Regardless of its actual makeup, the properties of a system and its surroundings can be described using balance equations.
+Previously, we introdcued the idea of a _stuff balance_; equations that can be used to track the amount of _stuff_ in a system.
+But what is _stuff_?

+To exlore this question, let's expand upon our previous discussion of stuff balances, and consider a particular type of stuff, namely the mass and moles of chemical compounds.
+For example, the mass (or number of moles) of active mRNA being produced by a system.
+Mass (or moles) are types of _material balances_, they allow us to track the amount of _material_ in a system as time evolves.

-In this lecture we will:
+In this lecture:

-Fill me in.
+* We will introduce {ref}`content:references:open-species-mass-balances`
+* We will introduce {ref}`content:references:open-species-mole-balances`
 ---